Living-with-machines/TheLivingMachine/README.md

 # BERTMachine

-This repository has the code for the experiments for Living Machines.
+This repository has the code for the experiments used for the paper 'The Living Machine'

 ## Code